 The ridesharing giant will resume testing by deploying one or two prototypes on the streets of Pittsburgh.
-It plans to operate its autonomous cars along a mile-long route between two of its offices in Pittsburgh, Pennsylvania, with the vehicles traveling no faster than 25 mph.
-In addition, the cars will stay off the road in wet weather and at night.
+It plans to operate its autonomous cars along a mile-long route between two of its offices in Pittsburgh, with the vehicles traveling no faster than the posted speed limit of 25 mph.
+The cars will also stay off the road in wet weather and at night.
 The company will also increase the number of safety personnel inside the vehicle from one to two.

-Before the March accident in which an Uber test car knocked down and killed 49-year-old Elaine Herzberg as she crossed the street in Tempe, Arizona, Uber was operating its self-driving program in four cities; three in the U.S., and one in Canada.
+Before the March accident in which an Uber test car struck and killed 49-year-old Elaine Herzberg as she crossed the street in Tempe, Arizona, Uber was operating its self-driving program in four cities — three in the U.S. and one in Canada.
 The autonomous cars drove at speeds of up to 55 mph, and also operated at night and in various weather conditions.

-When Ms. Herzberg was struck, the Uber car was traveling at 39 mph at night and its technology failed to spot her in the road ahead.
+When Herzberg was struck, the Uber car was traveling at 39 mph at night and its technology failed to spot her in the road ahead.
 The safety driver is believed to have been streaming a TV show on her phone.
 Local police described the incident as “entirely avoidable.”
 It marked a significant setback for the firm, and for self-driving car technology in general.

-To enable the restart of Uber’s trial program, the San Francisco-based company has had to get permission from Pennsylvania state officials, and also submit a voluntary report to the National Highway Traffic Safety Administration detailing all of the safety improvements that it has incorporated into its autonomous-car technology.
-In July, Pennsylvania’s Department of Transportation tightened up its guidelines for autonomous-car testing, resulting in companies being told to submit more detailed information about their operations on the state’s roads.
+To enable the restart of its trial program, the San Francisco-based company had to get permission from Pennsylvania state officials, as well as submit a voluntary report to the National Highway Traffic Safety Administration detailing all of the safety improvements that it has incorporated into its autonomous car technology.
+In July, Pennsylvania’s Department of Transportation (DOT) tightened up its guidelines for autonomous car testing, resulting in companies being told to submit more detailed information about their operations on the state’s roads.

 Uber will need to play catch-up.
-As the company works to get its autonomous-car program back on track, competitor Waymo scored a big win this week when it became the first company in the U.S. to launch a full-fledged robot taxi service, charging for rides in its autonomous vehicles in and around Phoenix, Arizona.
+As the company worked to get its autonomous car program back on track, competitor Waymo scored a big win in December 2018 when it became the first company in the U.S. to launch a full-fledged robot taxi service in and around Phoenix.